 Here are a few tips if you choose to negotiate an early lease termination clause during initial lease negotiations:

 - Include your request for specific early termination rights within the initial Request for Proposal and Letter of Intent.

 - Determine the minimum notice a tenant must give their landlord before terminating the lease (usually 90 to 180 days prior).

 - Outline the landlord’s unamortized costs associated with early termination.

 Can I Undergo Early Termination of a Lease Without Penalties?

 Some commercial lease agreements, typically in retail centers, include clauses (negotiated as part of the lease transaction) that allow tenants to legally break the contract early without penalty.
 These clauses include:

 - Bailout clause.
 Allow retail tenants to get out of the lease if your sales are low.

-Here are a few other instances in which a tenant could break a corporate lease legally:
+Here are a few other instances in which a tenant could break a commercial lease without penalty:

-- If your space is in a popular area.
-Your landlord may agree to early termination if they are able to lease the space again quickly, especially if they can lease it at a higher rate.
+- If your space is in a popular area, your landlord may agree to early termination.
+There may be potential to lease the space again quickly at a higher rate.